jkrukoff/llists/README.md

 `lists` module, with guaranteed identical behaviour for side effect free and finite iterators.

+`lfiles` contains file utility functions replicating functionality from the `file` and `io` modules.
+Read functions create impure iterators that should only be evaluated once.
+Write functions consume iterators and write the produced data to a file.

 ### Iterators

 An iterator is an opaque record created by the `llists` module to represent a